 The Jasmine and Ban Yen oil fields have been developed through a total of six fixed topside facilities and a leased FPSO Jasmine Venture MV7.
-Valeura pointed out that the facilities include well slots for 132 wells, of which 110 slots are utilised by producer wells and 22 slots by injection and disposal wells.
+Valeura points out that the facilities include well slots for 132 wells, of which 110 slots are utilised by producer wells and 22 slots by injection and disposal wells.
 The processed oil is stored at the FPSO and offloaded to shuttle tankers for sale into the domestic Thai market.
 These fields produce light, sweet crude oil.

-Valeura highlighted that a programme of ongoing infill development drilling is underway on Licence B5/27, which has included nine wells drilled to date in 2022 plus approximately 19 further wells planned over the 2023 – 2026 time frame.
+Valeura highlights that a programme of ongoing infill development drilling is underway on Licence B5/27, which included nine wells drilled to date in 2022 plus approximately 19 further wells planned over the 2023 – 2026 time frame.
 The company intends to continue this work programme and has identified several opportunities for further development with the aim of adding additional reserves and production to offset natural declines in these mid-life oil producing assets.

 Extending Manora’s economic life